 In this example, we’ll show you how to download a VPN onto your laptop or PC with our recommended choice, AVG Secure VPN (though we may admittedly be a bit biased).
 Click the Download free trial for PC button, and the VPN will begin downloading automatically.

-Many VPN providers feature large, eye-catching “Download” buttons on their websites.
+Many VPN providers feature large “Download” buttons on their websites.

 In most cases, your VPN should install smoothly, without any errors.
 But sometimes you might get a strange notification or permissions request.
 If your antivirus software flags your VPN as malicious, stop the installation process immediately and check with your antivirus provider for more information.

 During installation, your VPN may also ask you to disable a firewall (if you have one) or to accept unsigned drivers as part of the set-up process.
 These should be regarded as suspicious requests that could have terrible consequences — most reputable VPNs won’t ask you to compromise your computer security in such ways.
 A VPN should augment your security, not weaken it.
 If this happens to you, consider using a different VPN from a more trusted cybersecurity provider.

 After installing your VPN and logging in, you’re almost ready to go — just a few more steps to take.
 Before proceeding, you need to choose a preferred server.
 Many VPNs will default to a server that’s most likely to give you optimal speeds while minimizing service interruptions.

 Some VPNs allow you to change your server location, but note that you may experience slower speeds as a result.
 If you want to adopt an IP address in a specific country — for example, if you’re traveling abroad and want to access content from back home — we recommend you choose a virtual private network that allows you to manually change servers.
 Many VPN apps include simple maps that offer easy navigation between servers in different countries.

 4. Change your settings